tcharding/kernel/tutorial/track-one.rst

 Now (in Real Life) you would email this patch set to the device driver mailing list.
 Well done.
-Now (or later) you can repeat this process on top of the current staging-next branch and submit your first patch set to the Linux kernel (see Track Two for more specifics).
+Now (or later) you can repeat this process on top of the current staging-next branch and submit your first patch set to the Linux kernel.